 Adults 9.50 €, children (7 -17 years) 7.50 €

-At the foot of the Burgberg, in the middle of the spa park Bad Harzburg, starts the approximately 1000 m long path and leads up to 26 m height through the old treetops of the cold valley.
-You will learn interesting things about the local timber industry, nature and the environment.
-A geology station explains the rock layers of the resin on the basis of a rock wall.
-The path leads over a pond, provides wide views over the Harz National Park and gives an insight into the exciting flora and fauna of the northernmost low mountain range in Germany.
+The 1,000 meter long path starts at the foot of the Burgberg, in the middle of the Bad Harzburg spa gardens, and leads up to 26 meters through the old treetops of the Cold Valley.
+You will learn interesting facts about the local timber industry, nature and the environment.
+A geology station explains the rock layers of the Harz on the basis of a rock wall.
+The path leads over a pond, grants wide views over the Harz National Park and gives an insight into the exciting flora and fauna of the northernmost low mountain range in Germany.

 The treetop path is mainly made of wood and fits into the idyllic picture of the forest with its filigree and natural construction.
 Here you can walk over a secure timber-steel structure from treetop to treetop up to 15 m above the ground.
 Free as the birds of the forest you move on the 600m long tree canopy path over suspension bridges, the longest is 50 m long.
 An exciting walk among the treetops, where one can feel like the Amazon forested Indians and say hello to the birds in the treetops.
 From the viewing platform you have a sweeping view of Frankfurt's skyline and will be reminded at the latest that civilization is not very far away.